 M/s.
 SRBC & Co.
 LLP, Chartered Accountants, was appointed as the Statutory Auditors for a period of five years commencing from the 34th AGM until the conclusion of the 39th AGM.

 In accordance with the Companies Amendment Act, 2017, enforced on May 7, 2018, by the Ministry of Corporate Affairs, the appointment of statutory auditors is not required to be ratified at every Annual General Meeting.

 As required under the Listing Regulations, M/s.
 SRBC & Co.
 LLP, the auditors have confirmed that they hold a valid certificate issued by the Peer Review Board of the Institute of Chartered Accountants of India.

-In accordance with the provisions of Section 204 of the Companies Act, 2013 and The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the company has appointed M/s.
-SVD & Associates, Company Secretaries, Pune, to undertake the Secretarial Audit of the company for FY 2018-19.
-The Secretarial Audit Report for FY 2017-18 is annexed as Annexure-7 on page no. 83.
+In accordance with the provisions of Section 204 of the Companies Act, 2013, and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the company has appointed M/s.
+SVD & Associates, Company Secretaries, Pune, to undertake the Secretarial Audit of the company for FY 2019-20.
+The Secretarial Audit Report for FY 2018-19 is annexed as Annexure 7 on page no. 81.

 The observations of the secretarial auditors in their report are self-explanatory and therefore, the directors do not have any further comments to offer on the same.

-The details forming part of the extract of the annual return in Form No. MGT-9 is annexed herewith as Annexure - 8 on page no. 85.
+The details forming a part of the annual return in Form No. MGT-9 is annexed herewith as Annexure 8 on page no. 85.
 Copy of the annual return is also available on the companys website: www.thermaxglobal.com.

 Awards and Recognition

-Your company has received the following awards during the year:
+Your company is proud to have received the following awards during the year: